2018ik/2018ik.github.io/_wiki/eating.markdown

 ## Background

 **Eating** is the way through which God becomes one with man.
 God's first provision for man was to give him food to eat (Gen. 1:29).
 God does not want man to merely admire or to study Christ; that would be akin to studying a steak, but not actually eating it.
 In order to truly experience Christ as life, one needs to eat Christ, digest Christ, and assimilate Christ.
+There is a principle in the Bible that "you are what you eat."
+Partaking of God makes a person one with God, while partaking of the world i.e. material enjoyments makes a person one with the world (1 Cor.
+10:21).

 Actually, Christ is the reality of all eating.
 Eating without realizing that Christ is the reality of all the food is in a sense, idolatry.